JasonKessler/agefromname/README.md

-# AgeFromName 0.0.2
+# AgeFromName 0.0.3
-A tool for predicting someone's age or generation given their name and assigned sex at birth, assuming they were born in the US.
+A tool for predicting someone's age, gender, or generation given their name and assigned sex at birth, assuming they were born in the US.

 Feel free to use the Gitter community [gitter.im/agefromname](https://gitter.im/agefromname/Lobby) for help or to discuss the project.